xferaxx/darkweb-scanner/README.md

 ### Step 3: ### install the requirements
-now after you have cloned my repo and the env is created and activated now you can the requirements in CMD or terminal type:
+now after you have cloned my repo and the env is created and activated now you can install the requirements

+in CMD or terminal type:

 5) pip install -r requirements.txt